-22 hours per week are spent on teaching.
-This excludes registration and the daily act of collective worship.
+22 hours per week is allocated to curriculum learning with other time allocated to registration, social learning, collective worship, playtime and lunchtimes.
 All pupils have an hour lunchtime break and there is a short break mid-morning where children have the opportunity to have fruit and a drink.

 Break times and lunch times are staggered between the year groups to minimise congestion on the playground.
 There are separate play areas for the Reception classes and Key Stage 1.

-Break times are supervised by Teachers, Teaching Assistants and Midday Supervisors.
+Break times are supervised by teachers, teaching assistants and midday supervisors.